lnalborczyk/neurogam/docs/index.md

 ### Model fitting

-Below we fit a Bayesian generalised additive multilevel model (BGAMM) to estimate the onset and offset of a difference between conditions (in simulated EEG data).
+Below we fit a Bayesian generalised additive multilevel model (BGAMM) with varying intercept, slope, and smooth (per participant) to estimate the onset and offset of a difference between conditions.
 Note that we recommend fitting the BGAMM on time-resolved summary statistics (mean and SD) as the full (i.e., trial-by-trial) BGAMM may be too slow, and the group-level BGAM (i.e., no random/varying effect) may provide too liberal cluster estimates.

 ``` r
 # loading the neurogam package